FGM in Egypt

-The practice of FGM/C is Egypt is quite prevalent.
-However, recent evidence has shown that the practice is declining among girls and women of younger age.
-The recent 2008 Demographic Health Survey in Egypt (EDHS) reported that the FGM/C prevalence rate among women from ages 15-49 is 91.1 percent, but 74 percent among girls age 15-17.
-The recent report indicated that a decline is expected over the next fifteen years among girls age 15-17, reaching a level of 45 percent.
+The practice of FGM is Egypt is quite prevalent, whereby 91.1 percent of women aged 15-49 has undergone FGM according to the 2008 Demographic Health Survey in Egypt.
+However, recent evidence has shown that the practice is declining among girls and women of younger age, where the prevalence rate is 74 percent among girls aged 15-17.
+The report indicated that a decline is expected over the next fifteen years among girls age 15-17, reaching a level of 45 percent.

 In 2006, another representative study was conducted by the Ministry of Health (MoH) among school girls aged 10-18 in 10 selected governorates measuring the prevalence of FGM/C among them.
 The study concluded that 50 percent of the girls are circumcised and that the percentage of circumcision is higher among the daughters of non-educated mothers (64.7 percent) as opposed to the daughters of women who attended university (22.3 percent).